Open Access Policy

 ORCID ID AND DOI

-All research staff at SAS needs to have an ORCID ID.
+As per the Policy, all research staff at the University needs to have an ORCID ID.
 This is a unique identifier that links the researcher with their research.
 Full details on ORCID can be found on their website.
-This will enable you and the School to keep track of all research publications made under your name.
+This will enable you and the University to keep track of all research publications made under your name.
 Your ORCID ID is yours to keep throughout your career.

-The School of Advanced Study has also acquired DOI reference numbers on behalf of SAS researchers through CrossRef.
+We also have a system that allows the University to get DOI reference numbers on behalf of researchers.
 If you have a digital object that does not otherwise have a DOI (or will have a DOI) then you may request a DOI for that object by email: SAS-Space.Info@sas.ac.uk cc: firstname.lastname@example.org